 Is there a part of you that is feeling disconnected from your partner?

-Sometimes in relationships it might feel safer to just walk away or distance ourselves from our partners, in hopes the problem will just go away.
+Sometimes in relationships it might feel safer to just walk away or distance yourself from your partner, in hopes the problem will just go away.
 Oftentimes what might happen is you choose to disconnect, rather than connect.
 This tends to make relationships feel unbearable and often result in you developing a lack of communication.
 Why is it that you choose to argue and fight, rather than communicate with one another?
 Why not find an alternative way to connect that solicits support from your partner?
 Good news, couples counseling/marriage counseling can help.

 Has communication seemed to vanish as if it was never even there?